Sponsored by Kinki District Transport Bureau

-Born in Sakai in 1522, Sen no Rikyu was a Buddhist monk with an extensive knowledge in the practices of tea ceremony.
-A close advisor to the Emperor, he contributed to tea ceremony by incorporating principles from the philosophy called wabi-sabi, the idea that there is beauty in imperfection and impermanence.
+Born in Sakai in 1522, Sen no Rikyu was a Buddhist monk with extensive knowledge of the practices of the tea ceremony.
+A close advisor to the Emperor, he contributed to the tea ceremony by incorporating principles from the philosophy called wabi-sabi, the idea that there is beauty in imperfection and impermanence.
 He is the best-known tea master of Japan and millions of current practitioners of tea consider themselves his followers.

 Wabi-sabi is derived from the principles of Zen Buddhism, a philosophy but also an aesthetic and spiritual belief that emphasizes nature, the passage of time and the work of man.
 It is an ode to simplicity and the search for beauty in imperfection.
 Sen no Rikyu was not the originator of wabi-sabi, but he was the first to apply his principles to the tea ceremony, giving birth to wabi-cha (meaning tea in Japanese), stripping down the ceremony, including its location and tools, to a bare minimum in order to focus the meaning on the relationship between host and guests.
 He is also at the origin of raku pottery, a form of very crude Japanese pottery that he used for his tea ceremonies.

 Sen no Rikyu ended tragically; he ended his life by committing suicide at the request of his tea disciple Toyotomi Hideyoshi, the leader who unified Japan, for reasons that are still a mystery.
 His life inspired the famous author Yasushi Inoue to write a biography about him.